mncaudill/flickr-conduit/README.md

 * Also, this code has been running for me for a couple of weeks with no problems, but if any long-running server, you may want to use node's "process.on("uncaughtException", function(){})" to catch bad things.
 * This library is fun with socket.io.
 I've included an example of me using flickr-conduit to shove things to socket.io.

+## More Things to Read

+Get cranking with the API [here](http://www.flickr.com/services/developer/).

+Read Neil's [blogpost](http://code.flickr.com/blog/2011/06/30/dont-be-so-pushy/) on PuSH.

+Also, read Kellan's [blogpost](http://laughingmeme.org/2011/07/24/getting-started-with-flickr-real-time-apis-in-php/) on getting going with the PuSH API method.

+## Thanks

+Neil Walker is a hero.
+The Flickr PuSH stuff wouldn't exist without him.

+Trevor Hartsell is a JavaScript wizard and helped my PHP-addled brain with some of the code.

+Aaron Straup Cope deserves more than a nod for keeping the just-ship-it spirit going.

+Kellan Elliott-McCrea wrote a [nice blogpost](http://laughingmeme.org/2011/07/24/getting-started-with-flickr-real-time-apis-in-php/) detailing how the whole subscriber flow works from beginning to end.